-- Say that you do not want your personal information to be used - Stop it being used to send you marketing materials. - Say that you do not want it to be used for automated decisions (decisions made by a computer or machine rather than by a person) - In some cases, have it corrected if it is inaccurate - In some cases, have it deleted or destroyed or restrict its use - Withdraw your consent, where you have previously provided it for collection, processing and transfer of your personal data for a particular reason. - In certain circumstances, be notified of a data breach - Make a complaint to the Information Commissioner's Office - Claim compensation if the Data Protection Regulations are broken and this harms you in some way.
+- Say that you do not want your personal information to be used - Object to the processing of personal data that is likely to cause, or is causing, damage or distress - Stop it being used to send you marketing materials. - Say that you do not want it to be used for automated decisions (decisions made by a computer or machine rather than by a person) - In some cases, have it corrected if it is inaccurate - In some cases, have it deleted or destroyed or restrict its use - Withdraw your consent, where you have previously provided it for collection, processing and transfer of your personal data for a particular reason. - In certain circumstances, be notified of a data breach - Make a complaint to the Information Commissioner's Office if you feel we have not used your information in the right way - Claim compensation if the Data Protection Regulations are broken and this harms you in some way.